 [email protected]:~$ ls file_for_copy.txt

-2) Copy a directory FROM the remote host
+2) Copy a directory from Remote host to local

 Directories can be copied with -r option (like most commands like cp), i.e. recursively, so all the content inside the directory can be copied too

-3) Copy a file/directory to the remote host
+3) Copy a file/directory from Local to Remote host

 The -v option of scp prints verbose output, which then performs the scp and also prints debugging messages on their progress.